 Applied Learning

-We hope that you'll develop your talents and pursue your interests in Honors, but we also hope you'll use those talents toward a larger purpose.
+We expect that you'll develop your talents and pursue your interests in Honors, but we also expect you'll use those talents toward a larger purpose.
 Applied learning is a great way to test out your knowledge and leadership skills, to get field experience in your major or an area of interest.
-In other words, applied learning is a way to be transformational.
+In other words, applied learning is a way to do more meaningful work!

 Fund Your Adventure